qbic-projects/Microbial-OMICs/README.md

 The used ontologies can be updated to a newer version by editing the `config/config.yaml` file.
 To start with this, first locate the newest version of the specific ontology using the [Ontology Lookup Service](https://www.ebi.ac.uk/ols4/) (for updating the [ROR](https://ror.org/) file for organizations in the `collected by` field go to the respective [zenodo](https://zenodo.org/doi/10.5281/zenodo.6347574) repository) and then insert this information into the `config.yaml` and push it to the github repository master branch.
 This should be accompanied by also making a new release of the DZIF DataHarmonizer with an updated version number using [semantic versioning](https://semver.org/).
 The version of the metadata scheme has to be updated in the `metaDZIF.yaml` file (changing the `version: 1.0.0` to `version: 1.1.0`, for example) located in the `schemes` folder.

 # Funding
-This work was funded by the German Center for Infection Research.
+This work was funded by the GGerman Center for Infection Research (DZIF).